 Lemonade and beyond.

-Setting up a lemonade stand is a great way for kids to learn about business and money, but it’s not the only way!
+Setting up a lemonade stand-in the summer is a great way for kids to learn about business and money, but it’s not the only way!
 Explore their entrepreneurial spirit and see what ideas they come up with.
 Maybe your child is an up-and-coming artist who wants to create and sell NFTs.
 Or maybe they have a great sense of fashion and want to design clothes or jewelry.

 Whether it’s a lemonade stand or something else, take the opportunity to explain how to budget for a business.
 Start by looking into how much it will cost to get set up and how to price their products so the business can be profitable and continue to grow.